DoosanJung/STZR/interview_question.md

 1. Load the data

     - From now on, we'll focus on a customer '17943e6c6eec49cdb6'.
 Remove all other customers for following analysis. (__Hint :__ 'ckey')

-    **Q1:**
+    - The data ranges from *2017-06-29 11:56 pm  ~  2017-06-30 01:20 am*

     - How many logs are there with this customer?

     - How many log types are there? (__Hint :__ 'type') and what are they?

-2. Drop the rows with 'tid' which do not have a meaningful value (__Hint :__'tid' looks like this: 08e784c7-ecc5-4012-8674-0847dfdef2d1) from the data.
+2. Drop the rows with 'tid' which do not have a meaningful value from the data.
     - You'll only need ['uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt'] columns from now on.
-Columns related to *time* are continuous variables, while others are categorical variables
+Please note that columns related to *time* are continuous variables, while others are categorical variables

-    **Q2:**
+    - __Hint :__ 'tid' looks like this: 08e784c7-ecc5-4012-8674-0847dfdef2d1

+    - __IMPORTANT :__ Same 'tid's should have same 'uid'.
+Find the 'tid' with different 'uid'.
+One way to do this is using `pandas.DataFrame.groupby`

+3. Now we start analyzing this data

-    - How many users are there? ...(1)
+    - How many unique users are there ? ...(1)

-    - How many users viewed only one video (__Hint :__'tid') ? ...(2)
+    - How many users viewed only one tid ? ...(2)

-    - How many users viewed more than one videos (__Hint :__'tid') ? ...(3)
+    - How many users viewed more than one tids ? ...(3)

     - For a sanity check, (1) == (2)+(3)?

-3. Draw a table such as follows.
+4. Draw a table such as follows.

     - For the *time* variables, such as tVH, you'll need to **sum** them to get the total time.
 For example, for uid X and tid 1, there can be more than one viewing time log (during watching a video) for this uid X and tid 1.
 In this case, summing up time variables within same uid and tid will give you the total time, which is presented in table below.
 For example, how long were the viewing time for uid X for tid 1 can be calculated
     <br>(__Hint :__ groupby to the rescue)

     - For the *categorical* variables, you'll need to **count** how many times each category appeared in the logs.
 For example, how many times bitrate change occurred can be calculated

-    - Result would looks like this
+    - Result would looks like this. (column order does not matter here)

       | uid   | tid   | Viewing time('tVH') | ... | Bitrate change('brchg') | ... |